bobpeulen/rug_2024_workshop/README.md

 7. When prompted for **Select Kernel**, just click on **Select**
 8. Follow the steps in the notebook closely.
 These steps are:

-* **Create a custom Conda environment.** In a custom conda environment, we can install any PyPI package we need in order to run the Job.
-You will install several packages, like DeepFace and PyTube
-* **Publish the custom Conda environment.** In order to use the custom Conda, you will publish it to Object Storage.
-That way, when triggering the Job, the Job can 'pull' the custom Conda environment from Object Storage
   ![lab_2_img_5_clone_repository](images/lab_2_img_5_clone_repository.jpg)
   ![lab_2_img_6_notebook_kernel](images/lab_2_img_6_notebook_kernel.jpg)